xiahualiu/docker-web/blog/content/blog/2024-04-18-nginx-certbot-docker.md

 This is because the `certbot` `--nginx` actually queries and modifies the nginx configuration files, and because nginx is in another container, `certbot` has no idea where `nginx` is and will return error.

-Although there are other ways to work around and make `--nginx` working, I highly recommend using `certonly` here and only getting the SSL certificates from Let's Encrypt CA.

-Then write your own HTTPS configurations later on.
+Although there are other ways to work around and make `--nginx` option work, I highly recommend using `certonly` here and only getting the SSL certificates from Let's Encrypt CA. Write your own HTTPS configurations later on.
 This gives you better control over your sites.

 ## Update Nginx HTTPS Configuration